 "What do you want from Youth Group?"

 - NCYC 2022 -

-If you were with the over one thousand youth at the National Catholic Youth Conference (NCYC) this past weekend in Long Beach, CA, you might have noticed a small booth in the back with a huge backdrop of white paper.
+If you were with the over one thousand youth at the National Catholic Youth Conference (NCYC) in Long Beach, CA, you might have noticed a small booth in the back with a huge backdrop of white paper.
 On top of this nondescript wall were posted 7 simple words; “What do you want from Youth Group?”

 By the end of the weekend, 295 youth had grabbed a sticky note and placed their answers on the wall.
 As you can expect, some were silly (shoutout to the guy who wrote “money and to know where they hide the candy”) but the majority were sincere.